the-great-abby/dotfiles/README.md

-I got these from my friend Doug ...
-Thanks Doug! :D
+I got these from my friend Abby ...
+Thanks Abby! :D

 Using Powerline fonts in cygwin:
 DejaVu Sans Mono for Powerline